Understand and Overcome Resistance to Change in Your Company

 This guide will help you overcome employee resistance to ensure your change initiatives succeed.

 What is resistance to change?

 To put it simply, change is scary — and challenging.
 Maintaining an existing habit is easier than changing.
 Trying something new means there is a possibility of failure.
 Most people prefer to stay in their comfort zone than venture into unknown territory.

 Even individuals who claim to enjoy change may find it challenging in the workplace.
 After all, choosing to make a change in one’s personal life is very different than accepting top-down organizational change.
 Resistance to change in the workplace occurs because most often employees don’t have a choice.
 This triggers a sense of lost control and uncertainty.

 Imagine organization-wide new software implementation.
 As an employee, you are competent using the old platform, and don’t necessarily understand the need for a new system.
 What you do understand is: This will require effort to relearn basic functions.
-Consciously or subconsciously, you might fear the change will hurt your job performance.
+Consciously or subconsciously, you might fear that the change will hurt your job performance.

 Too often, employees focus on what may be lost, rather than what can be gained.

 Who resists change?

-While there is a misconception that change only affects low level employees, this is not the case.
-Change affects everyone in an organization from maintenance to upper management.
+While there is a misconception that change only affects low-level employees, this is not the case.
+The change affects everyone in an organization from maintenance to upper management.
 Additionally, resistance has nothing to do with intelligence.
 Not even the smartest among us are not immune to the scariness of impending changes.